Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Always consult a qualified healthcare professional before using herbal supplements.

-This is essential if you take medication or have existing conditions.
+This is especially important if you take medication or have existing health conditions.

 This content does not encourage harvesting or cultivating Japanese knotweed.